Modell Pure, 2 mg+0.035 mg 63 pcs

 – atrial fibrillation;

-– prolonged immobilization, major surgery, any lower extremity surgery, or extensive trauma.
-In these situations, the use of CPC should be stopped (if surgery is planned, at least 4 weeks before) and should not be resumed for 2 weeks after the end of immobilization.
+– prolonged immobilization, major surgery, any operation on the lower extremities or major trauma.
+In these situations, it is necessary to stop using the COC (in the case of a planned operation, at least 4 weeks before it) and not to resume taking it for 2 weeks after the end of immobilization.

-The possible role of varicose veins and superficial thrombophlebitis in venous thromboembolism remains controversial.
+The possible role of varicose veins and superficial thrombophlebitis in the development of venous thromboembolism remains controversial.

-Peripheral circulatory disorders may also be seen in diabetes mellitus, SLE, tetany, hemolytic-uremic syndrome, chronic inflammatory bowel disease (Crohn’s disease or IBD) and sickle cell anemia.
+Peripheral circulatory disorders may also occur in diabetes mellitus, SLE, tetany, hemolytic uremic syndrome, chronic inflammatory bowel disease (Crohn’s disease or UC), and sickle cell anemia.

-An increase in the frequency and severity of migraines during PDA use (which may precede cerebrovascular disorders) may be grounds for immediate discontinuation of these drugs.
+An increase in the frequency and severity of migraine during the use of COCs (which may precede cerebrovascular events) may be grounds for immediate discontinuation of these drugs.

 Tumors